-12) Transactions relating to Retirement Benefits
+10) Transactions relating to Retirement Benefits

-As part of the terms and conditions of employment of its officers and other employees, the OPFCC offers retirement benefits.
-Although these benefits will not actually be payable until employees retire, the OPFCC disclose the value of the payments that would need to be paid at the time that employees earn their future entitlement.
+As part of the terms and conditions of employment of its officers and other employees, the OPFCC and OCC offer retirement benefits.
+These benefits will not actually be payable until employees retire, but the OPFCC discloses the value of the payments that would need to be paid at the time that employees earn their future entitlement.

-The OPFCC participates in two pension schemes:
+The OCC participates in the following pension scheme: